ArchipelagoMW/Archipelago/docs/world maintainer.md

 can vote for a new maintainer if there is a candidate.
 For a vote to pass, the majority of participating core maintainers must vote in the affirmative.
 The time limit is 1 week, but can end early if the majority is reached earlier.
-Voting shall be conducted on Discord in #archipelago-dev.
+Voting shall be conducted on Discord in #ap-core-dev.

 ## Dropping out